ggreer/the_silver_searcher/README.md

 * Windows support
   * `readdir()` and `stat()` are much slower on Windows.
 Use `FindNextFile()` instead.
   * Support Visual Studio instead of autotools?
+  * Need to use pthreads-win32 or something similar.

 ## Other stuff you might like ##